-This year Compassion is launching the Sustainable Food and Farming Award to recognise businesses that are taking steps to produce meat, dairy and eggs in ways that protect, improve and restore wildlife and the environment.
+This year, Compassion launched its inaugural Sustainable Food and Farming Awards to recognise businesses that are taking steps to produce meat, dairy and eggs in ways that protect, improve and restore wildlife and the environment.

 Compassion was inspired to introduce a Sustainable Food and Farming Award following its 2017 Extinction and Livestock conference that brought together the worlds of animal welfare, conservation and the environment.

-The award will be judged by a panel chaired by Philip Lymbery, Compassion in World Farming’s CEO and author of Dead Zone: Where the Wild Things Were, and will be presented at the Good Farm Animal Welfare Awards ceremony in June.
+This year’s awards were judged by a panel chaired by Philip Lymbery, Compassion’s CEO and author of Dead Zone: Where the Wild Things Were, and included Graham Harvey, agricultural journalist and previous story editor of the long running BBC radio drama The Archers.
+The awards were presented at the Good Farm Animal Welfare Awards ceremony in Brussels on 27 June.

 The criteria assessed include:

 - The novelty of the project and its outcome;

 - The quantifiable positive impact of the project;

 - The potential further impact for farming systems around the world (such as the potential for the project to be adopted more widely), and